When teaching symmetry to young children introduce new vocabulary with hands on activities.

 If you have real things in your room that are symmetrical show them to the students and ask, “Is this ___ symmetrical?
 Why or why not?”

-If you do not have real items make simple symmetrical pictures and some that are not symmetrical (see sample above) with construction paper and ask the question.
+If you don’t have real items make simple pictures, some of which are symmetrical and some that are not symmetrical (see image above) with construction paper and shape stickers, then ask the question.